Forest resource management planning: Developing our Future Forests

 • Inform and involve the public and interested parties about DNR-administered forestland management

 The plans are made with the best available knowledge at the time, and in alignment with existing state and agency policy.
-However, the process and the plans themselves must be flexible in order to adapt to new information and changing conditions.
-The planning process provides for periodic reviews to monitor plan implementation and determine if plans need to be updated.
+The DNR monitors plan implementation continuously each year, and more thoroughly every five years.
+Every 10 years, the DNR assesses resource conditions and updates its plans considering new information and changing conditions.

 Other planning efforts

-Other planning efforts are also considered when developing forest management plans.
+Other planning efforts are also considered when developing Section Forest Resource Management Plans.
 These may include:

 How can you get involved?

-The DNR invites public involvement throughout the planning process.
+The DNR invites public involvement during the planning process.

 All current forest management planning documents are available online and draft planning documents are available online during public comment periods.
 Paper copies are available upon request.

-Sign up to receive updates on Forest Resource Management Planning, including opportunities to provide input.
+Sign up to receive updates on the SFRMP process, including opportunities to provide input.

 Sign up for updates